gvsam7/GeoMap/README.md

 The project's aim is to employ satellite remote sensing data and apply deep learning techniques, to map cement plants in China and help monitor the pollution.

 This work comprises of two parts.
 In the first part, used the [Global Database of Cement Production Assets](https://www.cgfi.ac.uk/spatial-finance-initiative/geoasset-project/geoasset-databases/) and produced a shapefile of all the cement plants and the surrounding land covers.
-Next, used the Landsat 8 sensors and produced thermal images using bands 10 and 11.
-Furthermore, used band 7 Sort Wave Infrared (SWIR) 2 to create images.
+Next, used the Landsat 8 sensors and the [Google Earth Engine](https://earthengine.google.com/) to produce thermal images (bands 10 and 11).
+Furthermore, used Sort Wave Infrared (SWIR) 2 (band 7) to create images.
 For the second part, the created data were used to train various Deep learning architectures and validate their performance in mapping the cement factories.

 ![China](https://github.com/gvsam7/GeoMap/blob/main/Images/China_cement.PNG)